jwgsim/Bayes-Sampler/README.md

 <br />

 This repository includes:
-- A pdf file titled "Bayesian Sampler Assignment".
-This was the final assignment for the course ["Bayesian statistics"](https://osiris.uu.nl/osiris_student_uuprd/OnderwijsCatalogusSelect.do?selectie=cursus&cursus=201300007&collegejaar=2020&taal=en) which asked the student to implement a Bayes sampler.
 - A pdf file titled "Bayesian Sampler Report".
 This latex file contains a report with answers to the "Bayesian Sampler Assignment" pdf file.
 - An annotated R file titled "Bayesian Sampler Code".
 This is an R-code file with which the reader can reproduce the results in the report.
 - This README file, with instructions on which pieces of code to run to produce the results.